UplandsDynamic/simple-stock-management/README.md

 The system allows "stores" to request transfers of stock ("order") from a central stock repository ("warehouse").
 Stock is adjusted for the "Warehouse Account" and the "Store Account" as stock transfers are "ordered".
 Email notifications are sent to the "warehouse" administrator(s) and the ordering "store manager".

-This project - available to subscribers & clients as regularly maintained Docker application - offers a web frontend that connects to a RESTful API backend.
+This project - available to subscribers and clients as a regularly maintained Docker application - offers a web frontend that connects to a RESTful API backend.
 Data is stored in either a SQLite, mySQL or PostgreSQL (recommended) database.

+## Key technologies

+Key technologies include: Python 3.7; Django; Django-rest-framework; Django_q (for asynchronous processes); Javascript (ReactJS); HTML5; CSS3; BootStrap 4.

 ## Live Demo

-There is a live demo available here:
+There is a live demo, available here:

 https://staging-ssm.aninstance.com